Cirrus Vision SF50: Initial flight tests

 The Vision Jet was first flown on 3 July 2008 at the Duluth airport.
 It was then flown at AirVenture Oshkosh later that month.

 By 3 December, the prototype had flown 120 hours, exploring the whole center of gravity envelope, testing engine in-flight shut-down and restart and aerodynamic stall characteristics.
 The right side door was replaced by an emergency egress hatch to save weight on production aircraft.
 Based on test flights and computer models, the aerodynamic design was modified to increase performance and improve the engine thrust angle.
 The production aircraft was planned to have a more pointed nose, larger belly section, redesigned wing-root fairing, reduced tail sweep and a larger or dual ventral fin.

-The aircraft's payload was planned to be 1,200 or 400 lb with full fuel, based on owners often flying long trips solo.
+The aircraft's payload was planned to be 1,200 or 400 lb with full fuel, based on an expectation of owners often flying long trips solo.
 Range was targeted for 1100 nmi and maximum cruise speed for 300 kn.
-An FAA type certificate was to be applied for by mid-December 2008, but EASA certification was postponed due to the higher fees involved.
+An FAA type certificate was to be applied for by mid-December 2008, with EASA certification delayed by uncertainty over positioning in the European market.
 It was decided by the company that pilot training would be required in the aircraft type certificate, like the Eclipse 500.
 However, this was not written into the final type certificate.
 The aircraft's base price was US$1 million in 2008 and its equipped price was anticipated to be US$1.25 million for 2011 deliveries.

 On 31 March 2009, Cirrus confirmed that the Garmin G1000 avionics had been selected for the SF50 production aircraft.
 In mid June 2009, L-3 Communications sued Cirrus for US$18M over the cancellation of its previously selected avionics.